-Aspects of the PSHE curriculum are also covered in our Cornerstones curriculum.
-They are also taught as part of the wider school such as in assemblies, whole-school events and local community links.
+Aspects of the PSHE curriculum are also covered through the No Outsiders Schemeas well as in assemblies, whole-school events and local community links.

-Teachers or HLTA's deliver the curriculum.
-On occasions, we invite outside agencies to support and deliver some areas eg NSPCC, RNLI, Police
+Teachers or TA's deliver the curriculum.
+On occasions, we invite outside agencies to support and deliver some areas eg NSPCC, RNLI, Police, Mental Health Team.

 We include all pupils in lessons, regardless of ability or special educational needs and/or disability